awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-fleets-creating.md

 1. **Protection policy \(optional\)**\.
 Indicate whether or not to apply game session protection to instances in this fleet\.
 Protected instances are not terminated during a scale\-down event if they are hosting an active game session\.
 Using this setting applies a fleet\-wide protection policy; you can also set protection for individual game sessions when creating the game session\.

 1. Once you've finished configuring the new fleet, click **Initialize fleet**\.
 Amazon GameLift assigns an ID to the new fleet and begins the fleet activation process\.
 You can view the new fleet's status on the **Fleets** page\.
 Once the fleet is active, you can [change the fleet's capacity](fleets-updating-capacity.md), runtime configuration, and other configuration settings as needed\.
+You can also add or remove remote locations\.

 ## Create a Realtime Fleet \(AWS CLI\)<a name="realtime-fleets-creating-aws-cli"></a>

 To create a Realtime fleet with the AWS CLI, open a command line window and use the `create-fleet` command to define a new fleet\.
 See complete documentation on this command in the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/gamelift/create-fleet.html)\.
 [Get and install the AWS Command Line Interface tool\.](https://aws.amazon.com/cli/)

 The example `create-fleet` request shown below creates a new fleet with the following characteristics:
-+ The fleet will use c4\.large spot instances\.
++ The fleet will use c5\.large spot instances\.
-+ It will deploy the specified Realtime script\.
++ It will deploy the specified Realtime script to the following locations: `us-west-2` \(home Region\) and `sa-east-1` \(remote location\)\.
 + Each instance in the fleet will run ten identical processes of the Realtime script concurrently, enabling each instance to host up to ten game sessions simultaneously\.
 + On each instance, Amazon GameLift will allow only two new game sessions to be activating at the same time\.
 It will also terminate any activating game session if it is not ready to host players within 60 seconds\.
 + All game sessions hosted on instances in this fleet have game session protection turned on\.
 It can be turned off for individual game sessions\.